Learn Cocaine Overdose: Signs, Sympt...

 • Route of administration (e.g., smoked, snorted, injected, etc.)

-• The presence of underlying health conditions
+• The presence of underlying physical and health conditions

 While these factors increase the likelihood of a cocaine overdose, it is important to be aware that any amount of cocaine consumption can be fatal.5